Medford, Somerville, Everett

 Acquired from the federal government after the closing of the historic Chelsea Naval Hospital, the park has striking views of the harbor and the Tobin Bridge over the Mystic River.
 A boat landing and shelter are located on an historic granite pier and a wind sculpture by William Wainwright enlivens the waterfront.
 Tennis courts and a large open lawn area for concerts and picnics are also available.
 The park is open year-round, dawn to dusk.

 In 1893, when the Metropolitan Park System was established, large estates lined the shores of the Mystic Lakes.
 In part through generous gifts of land, the eastern became part of the park system.
 The western shores were never acquired and were subdivided into smaller house lots.
-Today the Mystic Lakes are popular for freshwater swimming at Sandy Beach.
+Today the Mystic Lakes are popular for freshwater swimming at Shannon Beach.
 Special sailing programs are available at the Tufts University Boathouse.
 The Upper Mystic Lake is for non-powered boats only.
 The Lower Mystic Lake is for power boats with no wake.
 For information about Shannon Beach call (617) 727-5380.

 Torbert Macdonald Park